InspectProInspectPro

 How many inspections do you do per day?

 This might seem like an odd question, but it tells you a lot.
-An inspector who does five or six inspections a day is likely rushing.
+An inspector doing five or six inspections a day is likely rushing.
 A thorough pre-purchase inspection of a standard three-bedroom house typically takes 1.5 to 2.5 hours on-site.
-If the inspector is squeezing you into a packed schedule, the quality will suffer.
+A packed schedule is a warning sign.

 What are your qualifications and experience?

-Do not be shy about asking this directly.
-A professional inspector will happily tell you about their background, training, and industry memberships.
-If they are vague or defensive, consider it a yellow flag.
+A professional inspector will happily describe their background, training, and industry memberships.
+If they are vague or defensive, treat it as a yellow flag.

 What a good inspection report looks like